brandendupont-mcw/eighteenth-cms/src/documentation-pages/sentencing.md

 <br>

-n some cases, Community Corrections is an important tool to help build skills or address treatment needs.
+In some cases, Community Corrections is an important tool to help build skills or address treatment needs.
 However, it is a community-bases sentence, and is not appropriate in every case.
 We will continue to monitor this metric while taking into account the criminal history of each defendant, the input from victims, a defendant's interest in treatment and rehabilitation, and the types of charges involved.

 <br>